BrianDanaher1/ERAU-REU/README.md

 MATLAB Code

-These codes process the plaintext output of the main neural network code and organize the data into a usable format in excel.
+These codes process the outputs of the main neural network code and organize the data into a usable format in excel.

 1. Data Processing 1.m
     This code takes in the plaintext and outputs the accuracy, loss, validation accuracy, and validation loss in induvidual excel files.